sbidoul/pip-deepfreeze/README.rst

 - It assumes your project is configured using a PEP 517 compliant build backend but otherwise makes no assumption on the specific backend used.
-- It has first class support for dependencies sepecified as VCS references.
+- It has first class support for dependencies specified as VCS references.
 - It is written in Python 3.6+, yet works in any virtual environment that has ``pip`` installed, including python 2.
 - It is reasonably small and simple, with good test coverage and is hopefully